 This is most commonplace when someone does a drill battery conversion and doesn’t upgrade the other parts of the car.

 To troubleshoot this, you can try to see if the gears are missing teeth.
 Again, you will need to open the gearbox up to see this.
 If they are, you will need to replace the gearbox.

 If something is stuck in the gears, you can try to clear it out and see if that fixes the problem.
 However, if it keeps happening, then you should replace the gearbox as they are usually around thirty dollars.

 Car Goes Forward or Backward But Won’t Stop

 If your car drives in one direction but won’t stop, there is a problem with either: the Power Wheels brake; or it might be an issue related to low- and high-speed driving.
 The latter usually occurs when using the two-speed box in a high-gear/low-speed combination.

-To troubleshoot this, you can check to see if the brake is working properly and replace it if necessary.
-If that doesn’t work, then it might be an issue related to low- and high-speed driving which usually occurs when using the two-speed box in a high gear/low-speed combination.
+You can examine the brake to determine whether it is functioning properly and replace it if required to fix this.
+If that doesn’t solve it, there might be a problem with low- and high-speed driving, which normally happens when using the two-speed box in a high-gear/low-speed combo.

 Identifying your Power Wheels gearbox shouldn’t be too difficult if you know what to look for.
 However, when replacing parts in your ride-on car, it can be helpful to know which gearbox type you have so that the replacement part will work properly with your car’s specific model number and configuration.